yaritaft/wallet-analytics-nest/README.md

 - It would be nice to have a mono repo to share domain models since we are using Typescript end to end.
 - JSON Schema validators could have been used to improve error handling related to invalid requests.
 I.E using Yup.
 - And extra security step of checking if the wallet exists before storing it in db.
-- Unit and integration testing to be able to test the app without postman.
-Using jest and supertest respectively.
+- Unit testing could have been used to test business logic in some complex cases.

 ## How to use the postman collection